 My next stop was a small kiosk a couple of houses away.
 I tried to buy drinking water but the only beverages available were alcoholic ones.
 The owner of the kiosk had been serving beers, wines and spirits to his esteemed customers for many years and none of them had ever attempted to buy water.
 Unlike aliens from Mars, inhabitants of Nkombo spend their money on real drinks.

 Nkombo is surrounded by a number of relatively smaller islands.
 The virtual boundary line separating Rwanda and the Democratic Republic of Congo (DRC) is only a few kilometers from the shore.
 The view of Bukavu in the South Kivu Province of the DRC is clear.
 The city is expanding rapidly but urban planning is evidently unheard of over there.

-Notwithstanding my failure to fit in while visiting Nkombo, I left the island with several stories to tell, memories to cherish and encounters to reminisce.
+My failure to fit in notwithstanding, I left the island with several stories to tell, memories to cherish and encounters to reminisce.